Zailer43/FZMM-Mod/README.md

 ### Examples

 ![Examples](images/head_generator_examples.png)

 </details>

 ## Item groups

-### Unobtainable items
+### Operator utilities

-The real list of unobtainable items and not the list of generic mods It includes:
+An improved version of the one provided by Minecraft 1.19.3 It includes:

+- Access only with creative, **op is not required**
 - Armor stand with arms
 - Small armor stand
 - Small armor stand with arms